 - The main reason to get the guinea pigs in the bathtub is to clean them.

-You need to be careful regarding what you put on their fur.
+- You need to be careful regarding what you put on their fur.
 Use only recommended bathing products.

-Ideally, guinea pigs should be given a bath two to three times in a year, but never twice in a month.
-It is because they have sensitive skin and taking a bath frequently and swimming in the water often makes their skin dry.
+Ideally, guinea pigs should be given a bath two to three times a year, but never twice in a month.
+They have sensitive skin, and taking a bath frequently and swimming in the water often makes their skin dry.